fbpx

 Helmets aren’t just for protecting your brain.
 They can do double duty by securely holding your headlamps and emergency whistle!

-Important: Canyoneering material can be difficult to get at short notice in Washington State.
+Coming to Washington State to go canyoneering is a great idea!
+However, canyoneering material can be difficult to get at short notice.
 Therefore it is important to plan ahead and prepare.
 This series seeks to help answer questions about what equipment you need to go canyoneering and what questions to about the equipment before making any purchases.